 If you’re reading this article, you’ve most likely got one (or all) of the following queries:

-✅ How to plagiarize without getting caught?
+✅ How to copy and paste without plagiarizing?

-✅How to plagiarize without getting caught by Turnitin?
+✅ Or maybe you want to learn how to plagiarize without getting caught by Turnitin?

-✅ How to change a plagiarized essay?
+✅ Or maybe you want to learn how to change a plagiarized essay?

 So what’s the answer?